Gregorius Vatis Advena

 Finally, I look forward to the future and recognise the need to explore alternative avenues of common livelihood.
 The cooperative way of living, together with sustainable forms of economy, will lead to more prosperity, provide more opportunities and do less damage to the environment.
 It is deeply distressing to see what is happening e.g. to the Aral Sea.
 This is why I am always glad to visit communities where motivated friends of different political views work to implement innovative concepts on a small but sometimes self-sufficient scale.
 I sincerely hope that, in the future, these communities may focus on the life-long education of their members with the same eagerness and seriousness that they focus on the specialization of their work, lest they become but alternative technocrats who are only good at one thing and nothing else.
 Despite imperfections, I see the potential of these economic cells in improving common livelihood in the future.

-The civitas I embrace is the one that enables the existence of a total human being, i.e. where everyone is able to cultivate themselves as much as possible, if not to the full.
+The civitas I embrace is the one that enables the existence of a complete and fulfilled human being, i.e. where everyone is able to cultivate themselves as much as possible, if not to the full.
 In such a place, education and erudition will achieve their ultimate zenith, that their members may be less helpless and closer than ever to truth, the fulfilment of their first existential duty.

 If you are interested in philosophy, have a look at Gregory Name’s reading list.
 Get in touch if you want to take this debate further!